Motivation and Challenges

 Project Aim and Methodology

-Using an appropriate design of experiments, the fixed packed bed extraction process can be characterized, studying the impact of important process parameters such as volume flow, temperature, pressure drop and bed geometry on the homogeneity and yield of the extracted solution.
+Using an appropriate design of experiments, the fixed packed bed extraction process of espresso coffee, for instance, can be characterized, studying the impact of important process parameters such as volume flow, temperature, pressure drop and bed geometry on the homogeneity and yield of the extracted solution.
 Important particle properties such as shape, size, and porosity are investigated and incorporated to the analysis of the porous particle packed bed extraction process.

-The objective of the integration from experimental and simulation results is to obtain an accurate model that could describe the extraction processes in terms of the relevant parameters and with it be able to influence the process efficiency and homogeneity.
+The objective of the integration from the different experimental results is to obtain an accurate model that could describe the extraction processes in terms of the relevant parameters and with it be able to influence the process efficiency and homogeneity.